dtao/safe_yaml/README.md

 - [**ActiveRecord**](https://github.com/rails/rails/tree/master/activerecord): uses YAML to control serialization of model objects using the `serialize` class method.
 If you find that accessing serialized properties on your ActiveRecord models is causing errors, chances are you may need to:
   1. set the `:deserialize_symbols` option to `true`,
-  2. whitelist some of the types in your serialized data via `SafeYAML.whitelist!` or the `:whitelisted_tags` option, or
+  2. permit some of the types in your serialized data via `SafeYAML.permit!` or the `:permitted_tags` option, or
   3. both
 - [**delayed_job**](https://github.com/collectiveidea/delayed_job): Uses YAML to serialize the objects on which delayed methods are invoked (with `delay`).
-The safest solution in this case is to use `SafeYAML.whitelist!` to whitelist the types you need to serialize.
+The safest solution in this case is to use `SafeYAML.permit!` to permit the types you need to serialize.
 - [**Guard**](https://github.com/guard/guard): Uses YAML as a serialization format for notifications.
 The data serialized uses symbolic keys, so setting `SafeYAML::OPTIONS[:deserialize_symbols] = true` is necessary to allow Guard to work.
 - [**sidekiq**](https://github.com/mperham/sidekiq): Uses a YAML configiuration file with symbolic keys, so setting `SafeYAML::OPTIONS[:deserialize_symbols] = true` should allow it to work.